Does eating too much yeast cause infections?

 Is it what you ate?

-Does eating too much yeast cause infections?
+Does eating too much yeast cause yeast infections?
 The short answer is no; consuming yeast doesn’t increase your risk for an infection.
 However, other foods that you eat may be a cause of yeast infections.
 For example, sugar is a natural food for Candida albicans.
 Too many sweet foods can trigger a Candida overpopulation which will cause an infection.

 Many experts suggest limiting your sugar intake while introducing natural probiotics into your diet to keep Candida levels in-check.
 Foods like yogurt or kimchi are great natural treatments for yeast infections.
 A good probiotic supplement can also help prevent future infections since probiotics help restore balance to the intestinal tract’s microflora.